 During the opening credits, the fetus is slowly but surely developed into a living organism.
 Upon its completion, the rocket manages to make its way to Earth.

 Following the opening credits, we cut to some time later as the military has the crash site surrounded.
 Arriving on the scene is Lex Luthor (voiced by Jason Isaacs).
-With the soldiers not knowing what was inside the rocket, he gives the order to spread out in order to find their target and to keep this scene under wraps.
+With the soldiers not knowing what was inside the rocket, he gives the order to spread out and find their target so they can keep this scene under wraps.

 Unbeknownst to them, the Kryptonian babe was discovered by a Mexican couple who manage to successfully sneak him away from the military.

 We then cut to several years later where the Justice League is on a raid mission as they locate a group of terrorists underneath the Kasnian Embassy.
 They’re contacted by Steve Trevor (voiced by Tahmoh Penikett) and are told to stay put until he and his men can arrive.

 However, his demands go unfulfilled as the terrorists open fire on our heroes.
 From there, Superman (voiced by Benjamin Bratt), Wonder Woman (voiced by Tamara Taylor) and Batman (voiced by Michael C. Hall) easily slay the opposing figures.